Etihad CEO says may add one or two more strategic airline stakes

-“Maybe one or two more,” he told reporters, when asked about adding to the airline’s existing stakes in Virgin Australia , Air Berlin, Air Seychelles and Aer Lingus .
+“Maybe one or two more,” he told reporters, when asked about adding to the airline’s existing stakes in Virgin Australia (VAH.AX), Air Berlin (AB1.DE), Air Seychelles and Aer Lingus AERL.I.

 “Anywhere there are opportunities for scale and taking out costs,” he added.